Transfer Evaluation and Policies

 Any courses deemed not to have a direct equivalent to a UNC course, may be substituted for major, minor, licensure, or endorsement requirements at the discretion of the appropriate department.

-UNC awards a maximum of 90 transfer semester hours from all sources towards the completion
+UNC awards a maximum of 90 transfer semester hours from all sources towards the completion of degree requirements.

 Remedial courses and vocational/technical courses are not eligible for transfer.